Dmpecci/staticconfiguration/README.md

 - Configuration changes must be persisted reliably and safely
 - Concurrent access must not corrupt configuration or produce inconsistent reads (See <attachments> above for file contents.
 You may not need to search or read the file again.)

-Simplicity and explicitness matter more than flexibility
+Simplicity and explicitness matter more than flexibility.

+staticconfiguration does not introduce global state; it introduces an environment-scoped, declarative, versioned configuration context outside the dependency graph.